nats-io/nats-architecture-and-design/adr/ADR-59.md

 - **`opt_start_seq`**: Start from a specific sequence number in the upstream stream.
 - **`opt_start_time`**: Start from a specific point in time.

 These two options are **mutually exclusive** — the server will reject a configuration that sets both.
-If both happen to be set, `opt_start_seq` takes precedence in the internal consumer creation logic.

 These settings only take effect on first creation.
 On restart, the mirror resumes from its last known position.